 But you’ll never know what possibilities are out there if you never take a step out of your comfort zone.

-If you liked reading about my experience with quitting my job, you might enjoy reading my experience about quitting social media for 30 days.
+If you liked reading about my experience with quitting my job, you might enjoy reading about my experience of quitting social media for 30 days.